 A few things were especially memorable to me, but none more so than the D-Day exhibit.
 This section of the museum was actually where it got its start — with a series of oral histories recorded from veterans who lived through that tragedy on the shores of Normandy.
 Throughout the museum, little corners offer quiet places where you can sit and listen to these stories.
 For all the well designed, high-tech exhibits throughout this museum, those short stories spoken by the men experienced it were by far the most impactful.
 I’m grateful that historians at the museum have captured so many of these stories to preserve for future generations to understand the sacrifices that were made.

 Outside of that, the Boeing pavillion was also a memorable exhibit with its impressive display of WWII airplanes.
-I have a penchant for air museums (like Wings Over the Rockies in Denver and the National Naval Aviation Museum in Pensacola, two of my favorites), but what was different about this one is that you could actually climb up to a catwalk above the hanging planes and see them from above, as if they were in flight.
+I have a penchant for air museums (like Wings Over the Rockies in Denver and the National Naval Aviation Museum in Pensacola, two of my favorites), but what was different about this one is that you could actually climb up to a catwalk above the hanging planes and look down into the cockpits, as if they were in flight.
 It’s not only a different view, but provides insights to different details that you might not otherwise get to see.

 A caveat though, if you choose to climb up to the catwalks, be warned that it’s not a place you want to be if you’re a little afraid of heights.
-I was happily snapping photos and reading over the exhibit displays when I glanced over and noticed my friend was green-faced and wide-eyed.
-We made a hasty retreat to the only partially enclosed space on the top level — a small alcove by the elevator — until his color returned and we were able to descend to more comfortable heights.
+I was happily snapping photos and reading over the exhibit displays when I glanced over and noticed Thomas was green-faced and wide-eyed.
+We made a hasty retreat to the only partially enclosed space on the top level — a small alcove by the elevator — until the chartreuse glow faded from his cheeks and we were able to descend to more comfortable heights.

 I would highly recommend this museum to anyone visiting New Orleans, but definitely plan to spend the bulk of a day there.
 What’s nice is that once you’ve paid admission and gotten your badge for the day, you can come and go from the campus.
-That gave us an opportunity to break up our day with a quick walk over to Cochon for lunch (Boudin balls, gator tail, mac-n-cheese and Mexican cokes were the answer to our hungover prayers!).
+That gave us an opportunity to break up our day with a quick walk over to Cochon for one more genuine bayou meal.
+Boudin balls, gator tail, mac-n-cheese and a couple of Mexican cokes were the answer to our hangover prayers!